mindware/prgov_gmq_cap_api/README.md

 * foreman start

-Use of the Redis Gems:
+Regarding the use of the Redis Gems:
 We use Redis-rb, whose synchrony driver adds support for em-synchrony.
 This makes redis-rb work with EventMachine's asynchronous I/O, while not changing the exposed API.
 The hiredis gem needs to be available as well, because the synchrony driver uses hiredis for parsing the Redis protocol.

 License:
 --------